gofullstack/gearman-node/README.md

     $ npm link

 Some of the tests require a live Gearman server running on localhost:4730 (no mock server here, we keep it real.)
 [Download, install, and run](http://gearman.org/index.php?id=download#gearmand_c) `gearmand`.
-You can do `brew install gearman` on a Mac with [HomeBrew](http://mxcl.github.com/homebrew/) or `apt-get install gearman-job-server` on Debian-based Linux systems.
+You can do `brew install gearman` on a Mac with [HomeBrew](http://mxcl.github.com/homebrew/).

 A worker used by some of the tests is in the test/fixtures directory.
 You'll need the `gearman` gem installed and you can run it with: